Skip to content

 Whether the value represented is less than to the other.

-Checks whether the value represented by this object is less than or equal the other.
+Checks whether the value represented by this object is less than or equal other.

 Examples: